Last updated on October 5th, 2025

 - Thanks, Oat: Delicious Greek yogurt bowls with fruit to start your day.

-- Salt 24: The best croissant and pain au chocolate in the city.
+- Salt 24: The best croissant and pain au chocolat in the city.

 Cafes in Bukchon Hanok Village

-- Sudal Cafe: Cute coffee shop in a renovated Hanok.
+- Cafe Soodal: Cute coffee shop in a renovated Hanok.

 - Blue Bottle Cafe Samcheon: Three-story tall chain coffee shop that takes its coffee seriously.
 One of my favorites!